KevinA2505/VastVoid/README.md

   ability is ready.
 The field lasts five seconds and requires 10 seconds to recharge.
 While it is on cooldown, the whip fires weaker shots 10% faster with slightly reduced projectile speed.
-* **Spores** – fires a cone-shaped cloud in front of the ship that damages foes for four seconds and extends 30% farther.
+* **Spores** – fires a moderately wide cone-shaped cloud in front of the ship that damages foes for four seconds and extends 30% farther.
+Spores fly out from the ship before settling in place, appear 15% larger and there are 25% more of them.
 This weapon can be used once every five seconds.

 ## Character creation